 But what has more recent research revealed since the 2003 study?

-On the “nay” side
+On the “nay” side of using cinnamon for diabetes

 Vanschoonbeek et al, 2006: Cinnamon supplementation of 1.5 grams per day for 6 weeks did not affect blood sugar or lipid levels in postmenopausal women with Type 2 diabetes.